THEOplayer/flutter-theoplayer-sdk/README.md

 Depending on the platform on which the application is deployed, a different set of features can be available.

-If a feature missing, additional help is needed, or you need to extend the package, please reach out to us for support.
+If a feature is missing, additional help is needed, or you need to extend the package, please reach out to us for support.

 <img src="./doc/features.svg">